yicheng4/collabs-user-study-version/README.md

 ## What to do
 For this task, you'll need to do the following:
 - Implement the collaboration functionality in the template provided.
-- Run the web page and ensure that different users can concurrently add/remove/edit individual animals.
+- Run the web page and ensure that different users can add/edit individual animals concurrently.

-To assist you in this task, we've provided you with simplified instructions for launching the app using the `Collabs` library.
+To assist you in this task, we've provided you with simplified instructions for launching the app using the Collabs library.
 If you have any questions, please ask the researchers.
 ## Task

 The following instructions indicate the steps that need to be followed to complete the task:

 - Download the template code.
 - Implement the collaboration functionality in the template provided.
-- Launch the collaborative app and ensure that different users can concurrently add/remove/edit individual animals.
+- Launch the collaborative app and ensure that different users can add/edit individual animals concurrently.

 In the following paragraphs, we describe each step in detail and, in some steps, we provide commands that you need to execute to complete that step.
 ### Download and install the template code.